 We are subject to anti-corruption, anti-bribery, anti-money laundering, financial and economic sanctions and similar laws and regulations in various jurisdictions in which we conduct our business or sell our products, including the PRC anti-corruption laws and regulations, the U.S. Foreign Corrupt Practices Act, or the FCPA, the U.K. Bribery Act 2010, and other anti-corruption laws and regulations.
 The FCPA and the U.K. Bribery Act 2010 prohibit us and our officers, directors, employees and business partners acting on our behalf, including agents, from corruptly offering, promising, authorizing or providing anything of value to a "foreign official" for the purposes of influencing official decisions or obtaining or retaining business or otherwise obtaining favorable treatment.
 The FCPA also requires companies to make and keep books, records and accounts that accurately reflect transactions and dispositions of assets and to maintain a system of adequate internal accounting controls.
 The U.K. Bribery Act 2010 also prohibits non-governmental "commercial" bribery and soliciting or accepting bribes.
-The PRC anti-corruption laws and regulations prohibit bribery to government agencies, state or government owned or controlled enterprises or entities, to government officials or officials that work for state or government owned enterprises or entities, as well as bribery to non-government entities or individuals.
+The PRC anti-corruption laws and regulations prohibit bribery to government owned enterprises or entities, as well as bribery to non-government entities or individuals.
 There is uncertainty in connection with the implementation of PRC anti-corruption laws.
 A violation of these laws or regulations could adversely affect our business, results of operations, financial condition and reputation.